Airport Briefing

 • The pilot must hold a Qualification type B

-Once the departure clearance has been issued, ATC will inform the pilot whether the altitude restrictions must be applied or whether they can be ignored.
-During normal military operating hours, this information will normally be passed on during taxiing as this is a “last minute coordination” with military ATC.
+All SID’s are designed with maximum altitudes to be respected to remain outside this military sectors.
+By default, pilots must comply with these restrictions according to the SID description.
+If these restrictions don’t need to be applied, ATC will spontaneously inform the pilot accordingly.
+During normal military operating hours, this information will be passed on during taxiing as this is a “last minute coordination” with military ATC.

 There are 2 ways to avoid this flight planning restriction:

-• Re-planning the arrival of the flight concerned before or after the relevant time period
+• Re-planning the arrival of the flight concerned before or after the relevant period

-• If meteorological conditions permit, a rejection can also be avoided by cancelling the IFR part of the flight at VADAR / FRI / VALOR / MOLUS.
+• If meteorological conditions permit, a rejection can also be avoided by cancelling the IFR part of the flight at specific nav points mentioned in the “flight planning guide”.
 Use this option with special care only, as flights unable to cancel IFR will need to divert or expect excessive holding time.

 VFR Trafic